rahra/libhpxml/README.md

 ```

 The function processes the buffer and fills out the bstring pointing to the
-next XML element. ctl is the pointer to control structure. `in_tag` is filled
+next XML element. ctl is the pointer to the control structure. `in_tag` is filled
 with either 0 or 1, either if the XML element is a tag (<...>) or if it is
 literal text between tags. lno is filled with the line number at which this
 element starts.
 Both, `in_tag` and `lno` may be `NULL` if it is not used.